DawnmarieDesJardins/MCW-SAP-plus-extend-and-innovate/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 Contoso currently collects the store and online sales data and analyzes it within SAP, however, it recognizes that the scope of data collection and analysis is not sufficient to meet demands of the modern marketplace.
 To remediate this shortcoming, Contoso is looking for the ability to combine all sources of data, including:

-*   Purchase data from all channels
 *   Sensor data from IoT devices in warehouses, stores, and manufacturing plants
-*   Warehouse logistical and operational data
 *   Social media sentiment analytics
 *   External feeds with such information as road closures and inclement weather